Archive

 Empty Chairs and bottled water - residents were abandoned by government and their water was poisoned

-Another packed hearing of hundreds of residents was held last night in Pompton Lakes NJ (see this for December hearing coverage on cancer cluster findings).
+There was another packed hearing of hundreds of residents held last night in Pompton Lakes NJ (see this for December hearing coverage on cancer cluster findings).
 For today’s Bergen Record coverage: Pompton Lakes cancer study widens

 former Pompton Lakes Mayor (former Councilman Ed Meakem behind him).
 Local officials that challenged Dupont were driven from office.